 IMO Resolution A.915(22) established accuracy standards for maritime navigation.

-Table 1 presents the relevant standards adopted in Appendies 2 and 3 of IMO Resolution A.915(22).
+Table 1 presents the relevant standards adopted in Appendices 2 and 3 of IMO Resolution A.915(22).
 Appendix 2 includes the requirement for an accuracy of 10 m on ocean navigation, while IMO Resolution A.1046(27) mentions that “Where a radionavigation system is used to assist in the navigation of ships in ocean waters, the system should provide positional information with an error not greater than 100 m with a probability of 95%."

 Minimum Maritime User Requirements